daddydubzzz/memory-merge/README.md

 # Memory Merge

-**An intelligent, shared knowledge repository for households**
+**An intelligent, shared knowledge repository for teams and groups**

-Memory Merge is a Progressive Web App that allows household members (couples, families, roommates, etc.) to store, organize, and retrieve shared information through natural language interactions.
+Memory Merge is a Progressive Web App that allows team members, groups, and collaborators to store, organize, and retrieve shared information through natural language interactions.
 Built with Next.js, Firebase, and OpenAI, it creates a centralized, AI-powered system that multiple people can easily access and contribute to, while providing each user with a personalized experience.

 ## Features